 Opens 5:00 PM to 12:00 AM

 This refurbished home near the Pearl features a Formica bartop, geometric furnishings, and high-back vinyl barstools. moreover, this space-age bachelor home has a 1970s turntable.
 A smartphone running Spotify stands next to the turntable and plays lounge, relax, and hip hop.
 Likewise, tell the bartender what flavors or beverages you enjoy and ask for a custom drink.
-The backyard has artificial turf and tiki lounge.
+The backyard has artificial turf and a tiki lounge.

 Opens 5:00 PM to 12:00 AM